Connecting communities

 Terms and Conditions

-The Trussell Trust Reg.
-Charity in England & Wales (1110522), Scotland (SC044246).
-For every meal donated to the Tesco winter Food Collection, we matched it with a free GB, up to 2 million GB of data.
-Data to be distributed from January 2023 through SIM cards to local food banks – a registered charity or charitable organisation which is part of the Trussell Trust network.
-Any donation via Clubcard is subject to the Clubcard scheme terms and conditions found at Terms and conditions.
+Trussell is the operating name of The Trussell Trust a registered charity in England & Wales (1110522) and Scotland (SC044246).
+For every meal donated to the Tesco Winter Food Collection, we’ll match it with a free GB, up to 2 million GB of data.
+Data to be distributed from January 2025 through SIM cards to local food banks – a registered charity or charitable organisation which is part of the Trussell network Terms and conditions.